swissquote/crafty/docs/05_Packages/05_crafty-preset-postcss/CSS_Linting.md

 Our linting rules come in two flavors, Legacy and Recommended.

-* Legacy will only check the formatting and common practices.
+* Legacy will check the formatting and common practices.
 * Recommended is the full Swissquote CSS Guideline compliance set including the BEM naming conventions.

 By default, we check in **Recommended** mode, you can change this parameter with the [`legacy_css` option in your `crafty.config.js`](03_User_Guides/crafty.config.js_Available_Options.md)

 ## Linting in development

 Linting is important but while writing code, formatting is not the most important thing and failing the build for something as insignificant as a space is more annoying than helpful.
-That's why in Crafty, formatting rules are in warn-only mode during development (with `crafty watch`) so that you can focus on programming and not on formatting.
+That's why in Crafty, formatting rules are in warning mode during development (with `crafty watch`) so that you can focus on programming and not on formatting.

 ## Turning off linting for some parts of your code